 Recovery software will take hours if your hard disk capacity is high and if its health status is very bad.
 You may want to do it in a cool environment and preferably overnight.

 Other popular recovery software include, spinrite, recuva and Kroll Ontrack.
 Go for whatever serves you best.

-If however software recovery fails to do you justice you may want to try risky mission that involves opening up the hard disk.
+If software recovery fails to save the situation, you may want to try risky hard disk repair hacks which involve opening up the hard disk.

-Manual hard disk repair should be the last resort in data recovery.
+To repair the hard disk manually should always be the last resort in data recovery.
 It is a point of no return and one you undertake knowing too well you may lose the drive and data forever.

 Only do it when you don’t mind losing the data in the drive and when you know exactly what you are doing!

-Manual hard disk repair usually involve swapping two common components:
+Manual hard disk repair usually involves swapping two common components: